Fausta (wife of Constans II): Marriage

 Constantine III died between April and May 641, after a reign of three to four months.
 Heraklonas was left the senior emperor by default and was placed under the regency of Martina.
 However partisans of Constantine in the army spread the rumor that their emperor had been poisoned.

 Valentinus took control of the troops in Anatolia and before long started a revolt in the name of Constans II, eldest surviving son of Constantine III.
 The boy was barely eleven years old but was proclaimed the rightful heir to his father by the rebels.
 Valentine led a march to Chalcedon and thus set camp almost directly opposite Constantinople.

 The revolt by the Anatolian forces was soon matched by a revolt within the capital.
 Both sharing the same goal of placing Constans on the throne.
 Martina had to agree to concessions.
 Constans was proclaimed co-emperor and her ally Patriarch Pyrrhus was forced to resign.
 He was replaced by Patriarch Paul II of Constantinople who was an acceptable choice for the rebels.
 Valentinus was offered the title comes excubitorum, commander of the Excubitors, and thus promoted to a position of great power in the Byzantine court.

 All concessions were in vain.
 In September, 641, Valentinus entered the city.
 Heraklonas and Martina were deposed and subjected to mutilation: the nose of Heraklonas and the tongue of Martina were cut, and both were exiled to Rhodes.
 Constans was left the only Emperor, and was soon after bethrothed to Fausta.

 The marriage took place in 642.
-According to the chronicle of John of Nikiû, Valentinus tried to become co-emperor, his argument being than an adult emperor was needed against the Caliphate.
+According to the chronicle of John of Nikiû, Valentinus tried to become co-emperor, his argument being that an adult emperor was needed against the Caliphate.
 The people of Constantinople rose again in defense of Constans and the general had to be content with the offer of general command of the army.
 His second attempt to rise to the throne in 644 was also stopped by revolt.
 Theophanes the Confessor reports this second attempt cost Valentinus his life.